 Once the separation process is complete, the distillate streams undergo further processing to eliminate some impurities, such as metals, sulfurs, and acids.
-This allows the blending of distillate streams to produce a more refined product.
+This process allows the blending of distillate streams to produce a more refined product.
 Several additives are injected into the final product to boost its properties.
 These additives can increase the stability and performance of the fuel.

 As the need for AvGas slowly decreases, let us never forget what it has given us.
 Freedom… and a ticket out of Omaha.

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!